PatternsTechGit/PT_AngularForms/README.md

         public virtual ICollection<Transaction> Transactions { get; set; }
     }

-    // Two posible statuses of an account public enum AccountStatus
+    // Two possible statuses of an account public enum AccountStatus
     {
         Active = 1,     // When an account can perform transactions